 But the showstopper is the Rooftop Bar 11 stories above ground, another jumping Jeffery Chodorow creation (he also oversees Ed’s Chowder House) serving drinks on the deck or in a window-lined room.
 I love the big EMPIRE HOTEL signs in red neon letters suspended above the terraces.
 But the place gets noisy.

 Amenities: The rooftop plunge pool, available only to guests, is the marquee amenity even if it’s so narrow it looks like a stripe and is closed during the winter (it isn’t heated).
-There were reports this summer of unexpected closures, so contact the hotel before you book to find out if it’s open.
+It’s known to close without notice, so contact the hotel before you book is swimming is important to you.
 The wood deck features private cabanas guests can rent, outfitted with flatscreen TVs, mini fridges and daybeds.
 Free WiFi.
 The fitness room is small but nicely appointed.
 A small business center with computers is off the lobby.
 Pets allowed ($100 non-refundable).

 Surroundings: Culture heaven.
 The hotel is across the street from Lincoln Center and is close to several movie theaters, Time-Warner Center (up-market mall shopping, Jazz at Lincoln Center and one-of-a-kind restaurants such as Thomas Keller’s Per Se) and Central Park, and is not far from midtown shopping and Broadway theaters.
 The area around the hotel is saturated with restaurants, from low-key (Landmarc) to marquee (Picholine).
 Bus stops are a block away.
 The subway is a short walk.

 Back story: The Empire dates from 1915, and like the neighborhood –West Side Story was set here — has had a zillion incarnations.
-We first stayed here in 1990 during the hotel’s chintz-bedecked mid-priced period, when the lobby was Tudoresque with no place to sit, rooms were outfitted with dark wood TV armoires and floral prints, and there weren’t enough electric outlets (we had to unplug the lamp in order to listen to the radio).
-It eventually degenerated into a scary budget hotel, changed hands once or twice, closed for extensive renovations and reopened in late 2007, much improved.
-Its current owner, real estate mogul Joseph Chetrit, owner of the iconic-but-troubled Chelsea Hotel since May 2011.
+I first stayed here in 1990 during the hotel’s chintz-covered mid-priced period, when the lobby was Tudoresque with no place to sit, rooms were outfitted with dark wood TV armoires and awash in floral prints, and electric outlets were scarce (to listen to the radio I had to unplug a lamp).
+The place degenerated into a scary budget hotel, changed hands once or twice, closed for extensive renovations and reopened in late 2007, much improved.
+The current owner, real estate mogul Joseph Chetrit, owner of the iconic-but-troubled Chelsea Hotel, came on board in May 2011.

 Keep in mind: The website photo of the pool gives no indication of just how small, narrow or shallow it is.
-The hotel is ripe for as refit: the rooms and public area carpeting look worn.
-Service veers wildly from helpful to indifferent.
+As mentioned above, the hotel is ripe for as refit and is looking worn upstairs and downstairs.